gaborvecsei/YouTube-Live-Stream-Docker/README.md

 ## Serives (Containers)

-- Device Scanner
+- Device Scanner :computer:
     - Responsible to scan the devices in the local network (*localhost*)
     - Rest Api:
         ```
         GET, POST - localhost:8887/device_scan_api/scan
         result: {"device_macs": ["00:11:22:33:44:55", ...}
         ```
-- YouTube Stream
+- YouTube Stream :camera:
     - With this we can start or stop a live stream
     - Rest Api:
         ```